2025 Magura child rape case: Protests

-Protests responding to the event witnessed significant participation from various segments of society, including teachers and students from Dhaka University.
+Protests responding to the event witnessed significant participation from various segments of society, including teachers and students from the University of Dhaka.
 Students at Dhaka University formed anti-rape protests, issuing a 24-hour ultimatum for the execution of the accused.
 A rally was held where female students marched from various dormitories to the Raju Memorial Sculpture of TSC.
 The National Citizen Party issued a statement denouncing the incident, calling for a comprehensive investigation into cases of rape and abuse.

-Thousands of people, including Interim Government advisors Farida Akhter and Sarjis Alam alongside NCP leader Nahid Islam assembled to attend the victim's namaz-e-janaza.
+Thousands of people, including interim government advisors Farida Akhter and Sarjis Alam, alongside NCP leader Nahid Islam, assembled to attend the victim's namaz-e-janaza.
 An enraged mob burnt down the house of the accused on the very same day.
-A gayebana janaza was conducted at the premises of Dhaka University by student activists from the Bangladesh Nationalist Party, Jamaat-e-Islami and National Citizen Party in presence of VC Niaz Ahmed Khan.
-Similar gayebana janazas were conducted in various locations of Dhaka and the nation like the Shaheed Minar, Jagannath University, Government Bangla College, Islamic University, Comilla University, Jessore Science and Technology University, and Begum Rokeya University.
-Protest marches and meetings were also organised in cities like Chittagong, Barishal, Satkhira and Habiganj where demands for death penalty of the convicted were raised.
+A gayebana janaza was conducted at the premises of Dhaka University by student activists from the Bangladesh Nationalist Party, Bangladesh Jamaat-e-Islami, and National Citizen Party in the presence of VC Niaz Ahmed Khan.
+Similar gayebana janazas were conducted in various locations of Dhaka and the nation, like the Shaheed Minar, Jagannath University, Government Bangla College, Islamic University, Comilla University, Jessore Science and Technology University, and Begum Rokeya University.
+Protest marches and meetings were also organised in cities like Chittagong, Barishal, Satkhira, and Habiganj, where demands for the death penalty of the convicted were raised.

-In Rangpur, a candlelight protest was held demanding swift justice for the victim and protesting ongoing incidents of violence against women and children nationwide due to collapse of the law and order following the violent overthrow of the previous government in August 2024.
+In Rangpur, a candlelight protest was held demanding swift justice for the victim and protesting ongoing incidents of violence against women and children nationwide due to the collapse of the law and order following the overthrow of the previous government in August 2024.

 The Bangladesh Ganatantrik Chhatra Sangsad demanded the resignation of home affairs advisor Major (Retd) Jahangir Alam Choudhury for this incident.
 Bangladesh Nationalist Party leader Mirza Fakhrul Islam Alamgir also criticised the ineptitude of the interim government in quelling crimes against women in the country.
-Shafiqur Rahman, Amir of the Jamaat-e-Islami visted the victim's house, blamed the incident on moral degradation purportedly caused by Indian television serials & claimed that a strict enforcement of morality under sharia was the need of the hour to prevent such incidents.
+Shafiqur Rahman, emir of the Bangladesh Jamaat-e-Islami, visited the victim's house, blamed the incident on moral degradation purportedly caused by Indian television serials, and claimed that a strict enforcement of morality under sharia was the need of the hour to prevent such incidents.
 He also demanded that the trial must be completed within 90 days.